SpectraLogic/python-can/doc/listeners.rst

 :class:`NotImplementedError` to be thrown when a message is received on the CAN bus.

-.. autoclass:: can.Listener
+.. autoclass:: pycan.Listener
     :members:

-There are some listeners that already ship together with `python-can` and are listed below.
+There are some listeners that already ship together with `pythoncan` and are listed below.
 Some of them allow messages to be written to files, and the corresponding file readers are also documented here.